Dyslexia: What Is It? Awareness of What It Means for Dyslexics; Its Impact on Life and Learning and How to Help

 Worry, depression, stress and all the resultant factors manifest themselves; the root situation must be addressed if that student is going to reach his or her potential, is going to be happy and is going to succeed in life.
 It can be addressed with knowledge, help and a lot of perseverance.

-What Impact does it have on Daily Life & Learning?
+What Impact does it have on Daily Life and Learning?